Video 2000, also known as V2000 is a Video Compact Cassette (VCC) format introduced by Philips and Grundig to rival VHS and Betamax.

 Video 2000 couldn’t compete with VHS and Betamax despite its advantages.

-Betamax and VHS made early entries into the home video market and grabbed huge slices of the market.
+Betamax and VHS made early entries into the home video market and grabbed huge slices of it.

 The Video 2000 revolution lasted from 1979 to 1988.